JaredGold/coding-notes/BootCamp/Sem 2/RoR/rails-views.md

 To render the partial you do so as seen here `<%= render partial: "shared/nav" %>`

+To render a partial in the same folder and pass information to it you do so as seen here `<%= render partial: "card", locals: {project: project} %>`

 If you want the partial to affect the whole project you do this in the `application.html.erb` parent file in views/layouts.

+If you want the partial to affect only one page you create the file in the views/projects directory.